-But there are so many ways and places to start.
+But there are many ways and places to start.

 An experienced financial advisor should be expected to help provide your family strategies in several main categories, including creating and growing wealth, protecting and preserving your savings, creating a comfortable retirement income, and planning for the distribution of your estate in the most tax efficient manner.

-Here’s some of what we offer our clients and what you should look for in a financial advisor.
+Here’s some of what we offer our clients and what you should look for in a financial adviser.

 Create and grow wealth

 Before you have a nest egg of savings to protect and preserve, you must create and grow it.

 Our first Mission point at Texas Financial and Retirement deals with helping you get started in the best possible manner, financially speaking.
 We can assist in planning your investments so that you create wealth and see it increase over time.

 Since we can’t count on winning a major lottery and suddenly going from rags to riches, we need a plan to reach our personal riches goal.
 It’s not magic, and it won’t happen accidentally.
 A good financial plan for a lifetime will help you to create and grow your wealth – which leads eventually to a better and more comfortable future retirement.